 According to the EPA, mold is capable of growing on most materials with a moisture level of 16% or higher in as little as 48-72 hours.
 “Normal” wood floor moisture varies from 6-12%, which means it doesn’t take much “missed” moisture to do some serious damage.
 Mildew isn’t as much of a health risk as mold, but it can still damage wood from the inside out.
-So if you see any suspicious spots, immediately scrub the entire floor (just to be safe) with a mixture of baking soda and water.
+If you see any suspicious spots, immediately scrub the entire floor.
+This can be done with a simple mixture of baking soda and water.

 Step 7: Meter-test for moisture

 Yes, even after all that vacuuming, scrubbing, dehumidifying, and fan-blasting, there could still be dastardly specks of moisture hidden within the wood.
-The only way to be 100% sure that every last trace of water is gone is to use a moisture testing meter.
+The only way to be sure that every trace is gone is to use a moisture testing meter.
 And if it tests positive, you’ll need to leave the dehumidifier running until the meter gives you the all-clear.

 Step 8: Time travel back to step 1 and call an expert

 As you can see from steps 1-7, removing all the water and moisture from your flooded hardwood flooring takes an enormous amount of time and effort.
 And the DIY approach isn’t even cost-effective when you factor in all the equipment you’ll need to buy or rent.
-Plus, as a non-professional, there’s always the chance your “pretty good job” isn’t good enough and you’ll have to replace the flooring anyhow.
-So instead of wasting all that time, effort and cost, call a water damage restoration expert as soon as you notice the flooding.
+Plus, as a non-professional, there’s always the chance your “pretty good job” isn’t good enough.
+In the end, you will have to replace the flooring anyhow.
+Don’t waste your time and money!
+Call a water damage restoration expert as soon as you notice the flooding.
 Professional floor drying is much less expensive than replacing wood flooring, and you get the added benefit of peace of mind that the job is done right.